 How did you originally get into the business of making things?

-Tell us about your previous working situation and how you discovered Etsy.
+Tell us about your previous working situation.

 What are your best marketing tips?

 - Being a kind person helps a lot.
 I hope that the people who find me via Etsy, Facebook or Twitter think of me as a nice person.

 - Ravelry is a fantastic resource for people in the yarn business.

 - Making connections locally is also important.